The Best Internet Options for Rural Areas: Satellite vs DSL

-Rural areas and small towns across America often have fewer Internet options than urban areas.
+Rural areas and small towns across America often have fewer internet options than urban areas.
 The situation is slowly improving, but for now, rural residents pay higher monthly fees for slower service.
-(It’s the price of all that clean air.)
+Rural residents typically have the following internet options available to them: DSL, satellite, and fixed wireless.

 Satellite Internet vs DSL